Olympique de Marseille: Honours

-Marseille have won the French national championship nine times; with nine Ligue 1 titles they are behind only Saint-Étienne and Paris Saint-Germain, who both have ten.
+Marseille have won the French national championship nine times; with nine Ligue 1 titles they are behind only Paris Saint-Germain, who have thirteen, and Saint-Étienne, who have ten.
 However, the first championship won by Marseille was in 1929, before the professional era of French football.
 Marseille also have the second best record in the Coupe de France, with ten titles.
 Marseille have achieved two championship and cup "Doubles", in 1972 and 1989.
-They are the only French club to win the UEFA Champions League, doing so in 1993.
+They are the first French club to win the UEFA Champions League, doing so in 1993.